 Keratoconus experts agree contact lenses are the treatment of choice for keratoconus.
 At Total Eye Care, our keratoconus experts find that over 90% of patients their patients are successfully treated with contact lenses.
 Scleral contact lenses give the most consistently reliable results with excellent vision and comfort.
 Glasses may be an option in the early stages of keratoconus; however, you should be closely monitored.
-As the corneal thinning worsens and irregular corneal astigmatism increases custom contact lenses will reduce the distortion and provide better vision.
+As the corneal thinning worsens and irregular corneal astigmatism increases custom scleral contact lenses will reduce the distortion and provide better vision.

 Contact Lens Treatment Options

 Fortunately, we have numerous, effective treatment options for patients with keratoconus.
 Here are the most common and effective contact lens treatment options.